KDE/documentation-docs-kdenlive-org/compositing/compositions.rst

 |favorite|\ :guilabel:`Show all favorite items` shows all compositions and transitions that were flagged as a favorite.
 This is the same list that appears when selecting :guilabel:`Insert a composition` from the right-click menu of a clip in the Timeline.

-|view-list-icons|\ :guilabel:`Toggle between list and icon view` toggles between list and animated preview
+|view-list-icons|\ :guilabel:`Toggle between list and icon view` toggles between a simple list and animated previews

-|edit-download|\ :guilabel:`Download New Wipes` opens a dialog window where compositions templates are listed from the KDE Store
+|edit-download|\ :guilabel:`Download New Wipes` opens a dialog window where composition templates are listed from the KDE Store (internet connection required)

 |view-filter|\ :guilabel:`Only show reviewed assets` toggles between the compositions which are reviewed and tested by the Kdenlive team and not tested compositions (still in test phase)
 :guilabel:`Show 10 bit compatible only` it hides assets not compatible with a 10-bit pipeline.
 Use the :guilabel:`10 Bit` category or the :guilabel:`NVENC H265 ABR 10 bit` codec for :ref:`rendering <rendering_preset_categories>`.

 |view-refresh|\ :guilabel:`Generate Preview` start a Python script to generate previews for custom lumas.
 This is only active if Python on the computer is installed.
-While generating the previews following message appears :guilabel:`Generating transition previews.
+While generating the previews the following message appears :guilabel:`Generating transition previews.
 This may take a few minutes...`

 |help-about|\ :guilabel:`Show/hide description of effects` toggles the information display below the compositions list where a short description of what the composition does is displayed when on.
 Clicking on the link opens the online documentation to this effect.